hpatches/hpatches-benchmark/README.md

 [GIT repository](https://github.com/featw/hbench), however to run the source code you need a MATLAB license.

 ### Install MCR
-The command line interface needs either MATLAB R2016a installed or the MCR installed.
+The binary command line interface needs either MATLAB R2016a installed or the MCR installed.
 If you do not have MATLAB installed, you can download the MCR for:
 * [Download MCR for Linux 64-bit](http://www.mathworks.com/supportfiles/downloads/R2016a/deployment_files/R2016a/installers/glnxa64/MCR_R2016a_glnxa64_installer.zip)
 Download the zip archive, unpack and run the `./install` script.